-In the Lower Mainland, Cowlines currently integrates TransLink, West Coast Express, BC Transit, Modo Car Co-op, Mobi bikes, Aquabus, False Creek Ferries and taxis.
+In the Lower Mainland, Cowlines currently provides real-time information from regional public transit agencies as well as Modo Car Co-op, Mobi bikes, Aquabus, False Creek Ferries and taxis.
 Ride-hailing services like Uber and Lyft are already integrated in the platform and will be available in the app once BC approves them.
 In preparation for expansion across North America, Cowlines has integrated hundreds of public transit agencies, bike sharing programs, car sharing, ride-hailing, taxis and many others.
 Cities around the world, from Jakarta to New Delhi have expressed interest in deploying as soon as possible.

 Cowlines, run by the Vancouver start-up Greenlines Technology Inc., operates as the Amazon of transportation with a goal of revolutionizing the way people move around cities by seamlessly integrating transportation options offered by multiple providers.
 It is the only app that combines multiple modes of transport into one multimodal trip, while directly reducing CO2 emissions as you move.

 Multimodal travel is in the limelight as the European Commission named 2018 the “Year of Multimodality” and the British Parliament launched an inquiry to explore multimodal transport solutions.
-In BC, TransLink has launched 'Seamless Mobility" as their first open innovation call, specifically looking to deploy multimodal platforms such as Cowlines in Metro Vancouver.
 Greenlines is also participating in the Smart Cities Challenge with several BC municipalities.
 The US Smart Cities Challenge winner, Columbus, Ohio, won based on their focus on multimodal transportation.